MiltonStanley/Synthduino/README.md

 To Do list
 ----------

-1. Add support for Constant declarations of notes - EIGHTH instead of 8
-2. Build support for Melody class - vector<note>, with timing offsets
+1. Build support for Melody class - vector<note>, with timing offsets
-3. Build support for Channel class - does the actual signalling to pin
+2. Build support for Channel class - does the actual signalling to pin
-4. Possibly add a mixer class, for handling multiple channels
+3. Possibly add a mixer class, for handling multiple channels